 If you are a beneficial shareholder located in the United States and wish to attend, participate or vote at the meeting or, if permitted, appoint a third party as your proxyholder, in addition to the steps described above and below under "How do I attend and participate at the meeting?", you must obtain a valid legal proxy from your intermediary.
-Follow the instructions from your intermediary included with the legal proxy form and the voting information form sent to you, or contact your intermediary to request a legal proxy form your intermediary, you must then submit such legal proxy to Odyssey.
+Follow the instructions from your intermediary included with the legal proxy form and the voting information form sent to you, or contact your intermediary to request a legal proxy form or a legal proxy if you have not received one.
+After obtaining a valid legal proxy from your intermediary, you must then submit such legal proxy to Odyssey.
 Requests for registration from beneficial shareholders located in the United States that wish to attend, participate or vote at the meeting or, if permitted, appoint a third party as their proxyholder must be sent by e-mail to baytex@odysseytrust.com and received by 3:00pm (Calgary time) on April 26, 2022 or at least 48 hours prior to the time of any adjournment of the meeting.